Taxpayers Who Already Filed 2014 Returns Using Incorrect Forms 1095-A Wont Have To Pay More Tax

 Published on January 26, 2015

-Charter Schools Can Participate in Government Retirement Plans
+Charter Schools to Be Allowed to Participate in Government Retirement Plans

 The IRS announced that it will develop regulations under Sec.
 414(d) that would permit a state or local retirement system that qualifies as a governmental plan to cover employees of charter schools.